pieterjanvc/wgs2amr/README.md

 The files used as input should be next-generation-sequencing files in either fastq or compressed fastq.gz format.
 This can be in one single file or two separate files in case of pair-end read files.
 The `testFiles` folder in the `wgs2amr` folder contains dummy files that can be used to test the pipeline when all dependencies are installed.

-It is also possible to download and process files directly from NCBI's Sequence Reads Archive (SRA) if the SRA-Tools has been installed on your machine and you know the SRR number of the bacterium of interest.
+It is also possible to download and process files directly from NCBI's [Sequence Reads Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) if the SRA-Tools have been installed on your machine and you know the SRR number of the sample of interest.
+Our pipeline can take process files of different sequencing depths, but know that shallow sequencing is more likely to miss important resistance genes and thus the error rate could be higher in such cases.

 ___